 Physicians for Reproductive Health’s Adolescent Reproductive and Sexual Health Education Program (ARSHEP) prepares a select group of physicians to give free educational sessions to other providers about the best practices for adolescent reproductive and sexual health.
 With this information, health care providers nationwide can focus their attention on what’s most important—helping their young patients make informed decisions about their reproductive and sexual health.

-ARSHEP has created a comprehensive, evidence-based curriculum (available on flash drive) for residency programs, providers, and other professionals who serve adolescents on critical reproductive and sexual health topics.
-Continue reading to learn more about the curriculum and about how you can request a free thumb drive and/or a free presentation.
+ARSHEP has created a comprehensive, evidence-based curriculum for residency programs, providers, and other professionals who serve adolescents on critical reproductive and sexual health topics.
+Continue reading to learn more about the curriculum and about how you can request a free presentation.

 - Adolescent-Friendly Health Services